cloudmesh-community/book/chapters/preface/contributing-latex.md

 :   accept.
 If you create many different changes in many different
-    locations in files the likelihood is that we reject the pull request and you have to split it up and redu, costing time on your side.
+    locations in files the likelihood is that we reject the pull request and you have to split it up and redo, costing time on your side.
     This is part of learning how we use git.

 <!-- -->